grange85/ahfow-www/_posts/2024-01-29-my-record-collection-105-gigantic-2-nineteen-for-the-nineties.md

 {% ahfowaudio {
 "audiourl": "https://media.fullofwishes.co.uk/01-galaxie_500/audio/Galaxie-500_Flowers_-live-_Gigantic2.mp3",
-"audiocap": "Galaxie 500 - Flowers (live in Amsterdan)", "sourceurl": "/database/galaxie-500/releases/miscellaneous/#gigantic-2", "sourcecap": "Gigantic!
+"audiocap": "Galaxie 500 - Flowers (live in Amsterdam)", "sourceurl": "/database/galaxie-500/releases/miscellaneous/#gigantic-2", "sourcecap": "Gigantic!
 2 - Nineteen for the Nineties" } %}

 ... and others, less impressive, but most not much... less... er!
 Just a couple of turds (See See Rider and Pussy Galore).

-The myth of the longevity and indestrictibiliy of the CD format took many hits over the years - one of those was [CD bronzing](https://en.wikipedia.org/wiki/Compact_disc_bronzing) where the discs would discolour and eventually become unplayable.
+The myth of the longevity and indestructibility of the CD format took many hits over the years - one of those was [CD bronzing](https://en.wikipedia.org/wiki/Compact_disc_bronzing) where the discs would discolour and eventually become unplayable.
 This mostly affected discs manufactured by PDO in Blackburn.
 The Melody Maker CD of Gigantic 2 was affected by this fault.

 This issue was brought to light in 1994 and the manufacturer admitted that it was a fault of theirs and agreed to replace discs.
 As a public service to Galaxie 500 fans I posted the information on how to replace discs to the web site and the mailing list (and the [Galaxie 500 miniFAQ - see Q5](https://media.fullofwishes.co.uk/archive/1996-06-27-galaxie-500-mailing-list-mini-faq.txt)), as follows: